20 Feb 2016’s Hottest Topics Concerning Obesity

-To celebrate the New Year, the American Society for Metabolic and Bariatric Surgery (ASMBS) compiled some of the biggest stories about obesity from 2016.
-Obesity continued to be a hot topic this past year, with articles highlighting (1) the discovery of the correlation between cancer and obesity, (2) the endorsement for bariatric surgery to cure co-morbidities like diabetes, and (3) data about the prevalence of obesity in America, and what can be done to curb its proliferation.
+Most Importantly, Obesity continued to be a hot topic this past year, with articles highlighting (1) the discovery of the correlation.
+However, Between cancer and obesity, (2) the endorsement for bariatric surgery to cure co-morbidities like diabetes. and (3) therefore, data about the prevalence of obesity in America.
+And what can be done to curb its proliferation.
 These were our favorites here at CBSI:

-Dr. Jody W. Zylke and Dr. Howard Bauchner, the Deputy Editor and Editor-in-Chief of the Journal of the American Medical Association (JAMA), observed that though the “obesity epidemic in the United States is now three decades old, and huge investments have been made in research, clinical care, and development of various programs to counteract obesity…few data suggest the epidemic is diminishing” (JAMA, 2016).
+Dr. Jody W. Zylke and Dr. Howard Bauchner observed that though the “obesity epidemic in the United States is now three decades old.
+And hence, huge investments have been made in research, clinical care, and development of various programs to counteract obesity.
+Therefore, a few data suggest the epidemic is diminishing” (JAMA, 2016).
 This opinion was reiterated by many of ASMBS’s articles.
-Many authors admitted their astonishment at the public’s lack of understanding the causes of obesity.
-Equally unnerving was the American public’s misrepresentation of the toll of obesity on the lives of so many Americans.
+Many authors admitted their astonishment at the public’s lack of understanding of the causes of obesity.
+Therefore, Equally unnerving was the American public’s misrepresentation of the toll of obesity on the lives of so many Americans.

 “It’s frustrating to see doctors and the general public stigmatize patients with obesity and blame these patients, ascribing attributes of laziness or lack of willpower,” said Dr. Donna Ryan, an obesity researcher and professor emerita at the Pennington Biomedical Research Center in Baton Rouge, Louisiana.
 “We would never treat patients with any chronic disease this way.
 It’s so revealing of a real lack of education and knowledge” (Kolata, 2016).
 Critics try to criticize the lack of willpower obese individuals have in sticking to a diet regime, though the self-help route is simply not successful for most.
 The survey found that 94% of all obese participants “had tried to lose weight with diet or exercise, to no avail.
 A quarter of those people said they had tried five to nine times, and 15 percent said they had tried more than 20 times” (Kolata, 2016).